 - Get your NEET fundamentals right – Even though NEET UG exam is primarily based on 10+2 board syllabus, the level of questions asked in NEET are of higher difficulty level compared to Boards.
 So, you need to develop a solid foundation of fundamentals for NEET.
 Before jumping to any reference material, you need to go through your school textbooks to ensure your fundamentals are in place.

-- Focus on practicing NEET questions - If you have a knack for memorising the topics instead of the solving and practicing questions, you need to change your strategy if you want to crack NEET.
-You need to learn how to apply the concepts through a rigorous practice of NEET level questions.
+- Focus on practicing NEET questions – If you have a knack for memorising the topics instead of solving and practicing questions, you need to change your strategy if you want to crack NEET.
+You need to learn how to apply the concepts through a rigorous practice of NEET-level questions.
 Not just practicing, but learning the right ways of solving the questions is also important.